Unlike some other careers, you don’t have to worry about getting a degree to qualify for transcription work.

-If you’re getting serious about getting a transcription career, you can check out my general transcription practice tapes here.
+If you’re getting serious about getting a transcription career, you can check out my general transcription practice files here.
 Practicing with real-life tapes and seeing the finished transcripts will make you feel more self-confident about your transcription skills and you can see how well you’re doing.

-6. Follow directions
+6. Follow directions and style guides

 7. Spellcheck before submitting

 Don’t forget to spellcheck and proof your work before submitting it.
 Speed is important but accuracy counts even more.